 In consultation with their academic adviser and the director of BCS at YDS, students are required to complete a range of relevant course work consisting of at least twelve credit hours.
 In addition, students must attend at least one colloquium per term and complete an internship in a BCS-designated site.

 The Episcopal Church

 Most Episcopal students who come to Yale to prepare for vocations in lay and ordained ministries are enrolled in both Yale Divinity School and Berkeley Divinity School at Yale.
 As a seminary of the Episcopal Church, Berkeley is characterized by its unique setting within YDS, commitment to academic excellence, and vibrant community life.
-To this day, Berkeley continues its historic tradition of being open to the spectrum of perspectives within Anglicanism.
+Berkeley continues its historic tradition of being open to the spectrum of perspectives within Anglicanism.
 In the Yale setting, divinity students enter one of the world’s premier centers for theological learning.

 Daily worship in the Anglican tradition is held in St. Luke’s Chapel, and on Wednesday evenings the Holy Eucharist is celebrated in Marquand Chapel.
 These services are open to all.